 Take a peek behind the gates of London's private gardens and discover hidden grassy gems during the Open Garden Squares Weekend, which takes place across 27 London boroughs.

 More than 200 London gardens, from the historic and traditional to the new and experimental, are opened up to the public for one weekend every year.

-In 2018, participating green spaces include the garden of 10 Downing Street (available via public ballot), home of the British prime minister; the rooftop garden of Coutts (avaliable via public ballot); the Royal College of Physicians' Medicinal Garden; Belgrave Square, a private garden surrounded by grand mansions; the garden of Trumpeters' House, built on the site of the former Richmond Palace; Crossrail Place Roof Garden in Canary Wharf; the gardens of the William Morris Society; a secret garden next to Shakespeare’s Globe at 49 Bankside; and the gated community garden at Tate Modern.
+In 2018, participating green spaces include the garden of 10 Downing Street (available via public ballot), home of the British prime minister; the rooftop garden of Coutts (avaliable via public ballot); the Royal College of Physicians' Medicinal Garden; Belgrave Square, a private garden surrounded by grand mansions; the garden of Trumpeters' House, built on the site of the former Richmond Palace; the Crossrail Place Roof Garden in Canary Wharf; the gardens of the William Morris Society; a secret garden next to Shakespeare’s Globe at 49 Bankside; and the gated community garden at Tate Modern.

 Many of the public gardens provide guided walks, interesting talks and bike tours, as well as music, family entertainment, art activities and food and drink stalls during the weekend.

 Some gardens and activities may require advance booking or entry into a ballot.

 This content has been supplied by Open Garden Squares Weekend